Homelessness Frequently Asked Questions (FAQ)

 City Actions and Plans

 In addition, the City has partnered with the County of Marin to jointly fund a new dedicated Case Manager for the Mahon Creek Path in addition to the three contemplated for the sanctioned camping site.
-This is funded through an Encampment Resolution Fund (Round 2) grant as well as a State appropriation of $1M earmarked for the City and County’s joint response to homelessness in San Rafael.
+This is supported through an Encampment Resolution Fund (Round 2) grant and a State appropriation of $1M earmarked for the City and County’s joint response to homelessness in San Rafael.

 This program aims to bring greater stability and order to the surrounding area, particularly for the immediately adjacent business owners.
-Additionally, by banning camping on the southern portion of the Mahon Creek path, that segment will become accessible to members of the public.
+Additionally, banning camping on the southern portion of the Mahon Creek path will make that segment accessible to members of the public.

 2. Why did the City select the Mahon Creek path for the Sanctioned Camping Area?
 Can you pick another site?

-1. The $6 million Encampment Resolution Fund grant the City and County of Marin received requires that the funds are used to provide alternative shelter in the general proximity of the existing unsanctioned Mahon Creek Path area encampment.
-Given this, the City’s ability to establish the sanctioned camping site is constrained.
-The goal of this sanctioned camping program is to provide more dedicated services and support for each individual on their path to housing, and to have them moved into interim/transitional housing, or permanent supportive housing, as soon as those units become available.
+- The $6 million Encampment Resolution Fund grant the City and County of Marin received requires the funds to provide alternative shelter in the general proximity of the existing unsanctioned Mahon Creek Path area encampment.
+Given this, the City’s ability to establish a sanctioned camping site is constrained.
+The goal of this sanctioned camping program is to provide more dedicated services and support for each individual on their path to housing and to have them moved into interim/transitional housing, or permanent supportive housing, as soon as those units become available.
 It is a temporary program.

-2. The City does not own land elsewhere that is suitable for this type of program, and the City’s diligent year long search for a privately property alternative location for interim/transitional housing sites did not yield results.
+- The City does not own land elsewhere suitable for this type of program, and its diligent year-long search for an alternative location for interim/transitional housing sites did not yield results.

-3. Service providers recommend that the City provide a site that individuals can walk to access services and food, and to provide a location that reduces disruption to those currently camping in the area.
+- Service providers recommend that the City provide a site where individuals can walk to access services and food and to provide a location that reduces disruption to those currently camping in the area.

-The City is establishing a sanctioned camping site along the northern portion of the Mahon Creek Path (between Francisco Blvd.
+The City has established a sanctioned camping site along the northern portion of the Mahon Creek Path (between Francisco Blvd.
 W and Lincoln).
-In addition, the City has closely partnered with the County of Marin and local non-profit service providers to coordinate outreach services to individuals residing in encampments, particularly in the Mahon Creek Area encampment through regular service fairs.
+In addition, the City has closely partnered with the County of Marin and local non-profit service providers to coordinate outreach services to individuals residing in encampments, particularly in the Mahon Creek Area encampment, through regular service fairs.

-Like all California communities of its size, San Rafael must apply its limited resources and leverage intergovernmental and community partnerships to create housing that supports our residents with the fewest options.
-The City simultaneously addresses today’s challenge of homelessness on our streets, while supporting the County of Marin’s system of care in developing medium- and long-term support to end homelessness.
+Like all Californian communities of its size, San Rafael must apply its limited resources and leverage intergovernmental and community partnerships to create housing that supports our residents with the fewest options.
+The City simultaneously addresses today’s challenge of homelessness on our streets while supporting the County of Marin’s system of care in developing medium- and long-term support to end homelessness.

 Some of the City’s current initiatives of support include:

-• SAFE team: The City has contracted with Petaluma People Services Center to provide an mobile crisis response pilot called “SAFE” (Specialized Assistance For Everyone).
-The SAFE Team consists of an Emergency Medical Technician and a Crisis Intervention Specialist.
+- SAFE team: The City has contracted with Petaluma People Services Center to provide a mobile crisis response pilot called “SAFE” (Specialized Assistance For Everyone).
+The SAFE Team comprises an Emergency Medical Technician and a Crisis Intervention Specialist.
 Services provided by SAFE include responding to people who are under the influence of drugs or alcohol, in need of treatment for mental illness, or who need shelter by providing counseling and transportation to the appropriately staffed location.
 SAFE serves all San Rafael residents in crisis, and approximately 65% of its calls are for direct support of individuals experiencing homelessness.

-• Housing-Based Case Management: In late fall of 2022, the City of San Rafael received a California State grant called the Encampment Resolution Fund.
-The city used this grant to contract with St. Vincent de Paul Society of Marin for one housing case manager to provide service to 17 San Rafael residents formerly staying at the City’s Service Support Area program in 2021-22.
-As of March 2024, 12 of the 17 individuals have moved into permanent housing, and the other individuals are on a pathway to housing.
+- Housing-Based Case Management: In late fall of 2022, the City of San Rafael received a California State grant called the Encampment Resolution Fund.
+The city used this grant to contract with the St. Vincent de Paul Society of Marin for one housing case manager to provide service to 17 San Rafael residents formerly staying at the City’s Service Support Area program in 2021-22.
+As of March 2024, 12 of the 17 individuals have moved into permanent housing, and the others are on a pathway to housing.

 The City prioritizes the safety and well-being of all its residents.
-The City is in collaboration with the San Rafael City School Districtl, explaining to parents the constraints of the lawsuit and offering solutions, including hiring security guards, to help increase feelings of safety for children walking to school.
-The City also took action to ban camping along a portion of Lindaro Street, between Andersen and Jordan.
-The implementation of a sanctioned camping site on the northern section of the Mahon Creek Path will close the area to the public and have 24/7 on-site security personnel.
-While camping along the southern section of the Mahon Creek Path will be banned.
+The City banned camping along a portion of Lindaro Street between Andersen and Jordan.
+Implementing a sanctioned camping site on the northern section of the Mahon Creek Path will close the area to the public and have 24/7 on-site security personnel.
+Camping along the southern section of the Mahon Creek Path will be banned.

 5. The reason businesses leave San Rafael is because the City can’t deal with the homeless.